Biscayne National Park: Geography

 Biscayne National Park comprises 172971 acre in Miami-Dade County in southeast Florida.
-Extending from just south of Key Biscayne southward to just north of Key Largo, the park includes Soldier Key, the Ragged Keys, Sands Key, Elliott Key, Totten Key and Old Rhodes Key, as well as smaller islands that form the northernmost extension of the Florida Keys.
+Extending from just south of Key Biscayne southward to just north of Key Largo, most of the park is open water, although there are 42 islands within the park boundaries including Soldier Key, the Ragged Keys, Sands Key, Elliott Key, Totten Key and Old Rhodes Key, as well as smaller islands that form the northernmost extension of the Florida Keys.
 The Safety Valve, a wide shallow opening in the island chain, between the Ragged Keys and Key Biscayne just north of the park's boundary, allows storm surge water to flow out of the bay after the passage of tropical storms.
 The park's eastern boundary is the ten-fathom line (60 ft) of water depth in the Atlantic Ocean on the Florida Reef.
 The park's western boundary is a fringe of property on the mainland, extending a few hundred meters inland between Cutler Ridge and Mangrove Point.
 The only direct mainland access to the park is at the Convoy Point Visitor Center, adjacent to the park headquarters.
 The southwestern boundary adjoins the Turkey Point Nuclear Generating Station and its system of cooling canals.

 The southern portion of Biscayne Bay extends between Elliott Key and the mainland, transited by the Intracoastal Waterway.
 The park abuts the Florida Keys National Marine Sanctuary on the east and south sides of the park and John Pennekamp Coral Reef State Park to the south.
 Only 9075 acre of the park's area are on land, with the offshore keys comprising 4250 acre and mainland mangrove swamps account for the remaining 4825 acre.
 As an extension of the Everglades ecosystem, much of the park was originally proposed to be included in Everglades National Park, but was excluded to obtain a consensus for the establishment of the Everglades park in 1947.